uclibs/digitization-workflow/digital-preservation-guidelines.md

 ### Strategy

-The Digital Content Team assumes responsibility for digital preservation and assessment of all newly digitized collections.
+The Digital Collections Team assumes responsibility for digital preservation and assessment of all newly digitized collections.
 The team's strategy for creating a robust digital preservation program involves gradually incorporating complex digital preservation activities into the list of active responsibilities.
-By slowly fitting in progressive research, planning, and implementation of digital preservation activities when possible, the Digital Content Team can reach digital preservation goals with existing staffing.
+By slowly fitting in progressive research, planning, and implementation of digital preservation activities when possible, the Digital Collections Team can reach digital preservation goals with existing staffing.
 Starting small and progressively building on existing infrastructure allows the time for members to build theoretical and practical expertise in increasingly complex areas of study, as well as time for collaboration with peer institutions experiencing similar challenges.

-This strategy specifically targets the Digital Content Team's two biggest digital preservation roadblocks: labor and expertise.
-It takes a significant amount of labor to gain expertise in and build a digital preservation program; spreading responsibilities over a longer period allows the Digital Content Team to focus on smaller, more digestible goals that build into a larger digital preservation infrastructure.
+This strategy specifically targets the Digital Collections Team's two biggest digital preservation roadblocks: labor and expertise.
+It takes a significant amount of labor to gain expertise in and build a digital preservation program; spreading responsibilities over a longer period allows the Digital Collections Team to focus on smaller, more digestible goals that build into a larger digital preservation infrastructure.
 Implementing a slow, controlled approach to building these policies also allows frequent assessment and readjustment, as well as time for